 with defining cults in relation to sects and churches.
 Topics include neo-paganism;

 Hare Krishna; the theosophical tradition; the Unification Church; tragic endings to cults such as the Branch Davidians and Heaven’s Gate; why people join cults; and the religio-cultural significance of cults today.
 Three credits.
-Offered 2025-2026.
+Offered every year.

 This course is an exploration of the development of Christianity amongst the Celtic